nsls-ii-forge/qulacs-feedstock/README.md

 conda config --add channels nsls2forge
 ```

-Once the `nsls2forge` channel has been enabled, `qulacs, qulacs-gpu` can be installed with:
+Once the `nsls2forge` channel has been enabled, `qulacs-conda, qulacs-gpu` can be installed with:

 ```
-conda install qulacs qulacs-gpu
+conda install qulacs-conda qulacs-gpu
 ```

-It is possible to list all of the versions of `qulacs` available on your platform with:
+It is possible to list all of the versions of `qulacs-conda` available on your platform with:

 ```
-conda search qulacs --channel nsls2forge
+conda search qulacs-conda --channel nsls2forge
 ```